cloudpedagogy/cloudpedagogy-ai-capability-briefs/README.md

 - What is my responsibility when AI is used in this role?
 - Where should human judgement remain central?
 - What risks or blind spots should I watch for?
 - How can I explain or justify AI-supported decisions if challenged?

 ---

-## How these briefs can be used (practically)
+## How these briefs are used (practically)

 People use AI Capability Briefs to: